accetto/headless-coding-g3/docker/xfce-nodejs/README-dockerhub.md

 - nodejs-test-app
 - electron-test-app

-Note that they will be copied locally only if the local directory, you have mounted, has been empty.

 ## Using headless containers

 More information about using headless containers can be found in the [full-length README][this-readme-full] file on GitHub.